exprssofficial/Creek/README.md

 <div align="center">

-# Shina Fox - Make Firefox a Cozy Home
+# Creek Fox - Make Firefox a Cozy Home
-<a href="https://discord.gg/txgKQUvwnY">Shina's Discord</a>

-Welcome to Shina Fox, a project that seeks to transform your Firefox experience into something homely and comfortable.
+Welcome to Creek Fox, a project that seeks to transform your Firefox experience into something homely and comfortable.
 At the moment, it primarily focuses on theme development.
 Enjoy!